ericqu/iban_validation/README.md

 While experimental the library can be tested as JS/WASM here: https://ericqu.github.io/iban_validation/

 ## Changes
+ - 0.1.25: added forbidden checksums in the validation
  - 0.1.24: update to the python interface only
  - 0.1.23: upgraded to latest Iban register (version 101), only change Portugal (no branch anymore). updated to rust 1.92.0.
  - 0.1.22: upgraded to latest Iban register (version 100), only Albania (AL) and Poland (PL) have changes affecting this project. updated to rust 1.91.1.